 A child not passing the hearing screening should be referred to a pediatric audiologist for an outpatient diagnostic evaluation that typically begins with a second hearing screening.
 It is important that parents understand that this does not necessarily mean their baby is deaf or hard of hearing.
 Information about hearing screening should be provided to parents in a professional and compassionate manner while stressing the importance of prompt and appropriate follow-up.
 Hearing screenings should be completed for an infant within one month of age and a full diagnostic audiologic evaluation should be completed before three months of age.

 View a list of Audiology Facilities in Nebraska.
+Consider Tele-Audiology services for families who live outside the metro areas of eastern Nebraska.

 Patient Referrals to Specialists A referral to a specialist such as an otolaryngologist and geneticist may be indicated by the diagnostic evaluation.
 The majority of children who are born deaf or hard of hearing have a genetic component, even if they do not have syndrome or dysmorphic features.